RainingK/Shopping-Cart/README.md

 - username: admin
 - password: password

-Note: If you're getting import errors on the frontend, delete the container and image and rebuild the image with `docker compose up --build`
+Note: If you're getting import errors on the frontend, delete the container and image and rebuild the image with `docker compose up --build` after shutting down all the containers

 ## Manually
 ### Server